Final team lists for Gothenburg NEVZA Beach 2022 revised

 All Star Team Boys

-A great thanks to the Danish Volleyball Federation for an excellent organisation, led by the Sebastian Mikelsons and Henrik Petersen.
-All participants look forward to come back next year.
+A great thanks to the Finnish Volleyball Federation and Arctic Volleyball for an excellent organisation.
+The participants enjoyed the hospitality and look forward to return next year.

 For further information and more pictures, visit the Facebook page.